 In this guide we will see how to install Apache2 Web Server on Debian 10 Buster.
-The Apache2 web server is one of the most popular web servers.
-It has numerous robust features.
+However, the Apache2 web server is one of the most popular web servers.
+Moreover, it has numerous robust features.
 Furthermore, these features include its ability to load various modules dynamically, Moreover, it also supports media element.
 In addition to above it has the capability to integrate with popular and widely used software.

 |Link to the Official Website of Apache2 Web Server|